Two killed and many injured after car driven into crowd in German city of Leipzig - MyJoyOnline

 Audio By Carbonatix

-Two people have died and several were injured after a car drove into a crowd in the eastern German city of Leipzig on Monday afternoon, local authorities said.
+Two people are dead and several others are injured after a car drove into a crowd in the eastern German city of Leipzig on Monday afternoon, local authorities said.

-Mayor Burkhard Jung said the suspected perpetrator was apprehended, adding that authorities were not yet clear on the motivation.
+Leipzig Mayor Burkhard Jung said the suspected perpetrator - who authorities have confirmed is a 33-year-old German citizen - was arrested.
+Jung added that authorities were not yet clear about a motive.

-Leipzig fire chief Axel Schuh said 22 people were injured, two seriously.

-Approximately 40 firefighters and 40 paramedics are on the scene, along with two helicopters, Schuh said.

 Latest Stories